arjungup740/job-application-tracker/notes.md

 ### todo --

 * tweak llm prompt & output
+    * prompt strat
+        * could go through and get all the emails that relate to an application, then a second call classifies them into confirmation, rejection, other
+        * or just in one shot classify correctly
-    * add date, thread id?
+    * add thread id? sender email?

 * not gettting full set off messages
+* missing 3 jellyfish emails for example

 * not being written in order of date received